jakelever/foodrelations/README.md

 Remove the "--test" to execute the very large full run.

-## Technical Details
+## File Info

-The two scripts cooccurrenceExtractor.py and combineCooccurrences.py are both short and contain comments on how they work.
-The other key file is pubrunner.yml which describes the resources and commands that PubRunner needs to run the project.
+The two scripts [cooccurrenceExtractor.py](https://github.com/jakelever/foodrelations/blob/master/cooccurrenceExtractor.py) and [combineCooccurrences.py](https://github.com/jakelever/foodrelations/blob/master/combineCooccurrences.py) are both short and contain comments on how they work.
+The other key file is [pubrunner.yml](https://github.com/jakelever/foodrelations/blob/master/pubrunner.yml) which describes the resources and commands that PubRunner needs to run the project.